KAM/TCG/105 - Time-code Generator

-The NET/SWI/101 is a Gigabit Ethernet switch designed for operating in harsh environments.
-Each port on the NET/SWI/101 is full-duplex only and can be set for 10BASE-T, 100BASE-TX, 1000BASE-T link...
+The NET/SWI/101 is an 8-port airborne Ethernet switch designed for operating in harsh environments.
+Each port is configurable for 10BaseT, 100BaseTX, and 1000BaseT link speeds or auto-negotiate...

 Setting up data acquisition systems can take a lot of time and effort, particularly as many systems today are growing larger and larger.
 Managing thousands of channels of data over dozens of data...

 The RFE/AEG/001 is a robust, rigorously tested and environmentally sealed unit suitable for a wide variety of GPS applications.
 It is ideal for marine or airborne navigation installations requiring...

 GPS & IRIG-B Time Code Generator with Battery Backup Onboard

 The KAM/TCG/105 can accept time from an IRIG-B time source, from its onboard GPS receiver (external antenna required), or from an external GPS receiver outputting NMEA messages and a one PPS signal.
 The received time is written to an internal timer and to a Real-Time Clock (RTC) that maintains time during power-down.
 The time can be used for synchronization of a distributed Acra KAM-500 data acquisition system.
 The module generates IRIG-B outputs to allow external devices to synchronize with the Acra KAM-500 system.